 The Victorian government has asked Commissioner Anna Cronin to further investigate this issue – which has seen wait times for key materials blow out to as much as 16 weeks – and will consider her advice.

-MBV chief executive officer Rebecca Casson said material shortages were currently the number one concern for members, with many continuing to report significant supply issues with some building materials and trades.
+MBV CEO Rebecca Casson said that material shortages are currently the number one concern for members, with many continuing to report significant supply issues with some building materials and trades.

 “We applaud the Victorian government for referring this matter to the Commissioner, which arose following discussions between Treasurer Tim Pallas, MBV and industry leaders amid growing concerns about building and construction material shortages,” she said.

 “The Commissioner is in a unique position to consider these supply chain issues, especially given her role in chairing the expert panel for the Building System Review and regular engagement with key stakeholders.